mfcc64/wc-helpers/Readme.md

 #### `html`

 `html` tag wraps string literals into object.
-It delays string interpolation until `htmlCache` is called.
+It escape `&<>'"=` characters from literals' arguments unless that argument is also another `html` tag or result of `htmlUnsafeString` function.
+When an argument is `Array`, its item will be evaluated according to the escape rules and they will be concancenated.

+#### `htmlUnsafeString`
+`htmlUnsafeString` allows string to be included in `html` tag argument without escaping.

 #### `css`

 `css` tag wraps string literals into object.
-It delays string interpolation until `cssCache` is called.
+No escaping performed.

 #### `htmlCache`